top of page

 Subscribe now to get the latest health and wellness news from Dr. Jen

-Don't Let the Dark Get You Down: 5 Ways to Deal With Seasonal Affective Disorder
+Is the Dark Getting You Down?
+5 Ways to Deal With Seasonal Affective Disorder

 S.A.D., or Seasonal Affective Disorder, is a type of depression that is characterized by a serious mood change that is usually triggered by the seasons.
 It can happen in the summer or winter but often occurs during the winter months when there is less sunlight.
 Seasonal Affective Disorder tends to come back year after year around the same time – it is often characterized by a lack of motivation, decreased energy, hopelessness, sadness, lack of concentration and fatigue, among others.